 Finally, can I ask you whether you would class yourself as a professional musician?
 I mean how does your passport describe you?

 There was a time when my passport said “Musician” but although I was making most of my living that way then, I always did other things in the arts – worked with theatre and dance companies, ran cultural projects, arts venues and festivals.
-For example, for 4 years, until January last year, I was running Halsway Manor (national centre for folk arts), where I did a lot of work to get the place on the map with a wider audience as a unique residential centre for the folk arts.
+For example, for 4 years, I was Chief Executive of Halsway Manor (national centre for folk arts), where I did a lot of work to rescue it from obscurity and put it back on the map as a unique residential centre for the folk arts.